 Welcome to the Town of Hurt’s official website.
 I would personally like to take a moment and thank you for visiting us online.
 Whether you are a current, former, or future citizen (residential or corporate), or if you are a guest/passer-by, we extend our hand of Southern Virginia hospitality.
 To get to know us better, please take a moment to peruse the pages under each tab above.

 Hurt is a special small town that I love and make my home.
-Though originally from the Glade Hill section of Franklin County, as of this summer, I have lived in Pittsylvania County for 13 years — the last 12 of them in the town.
-In January of 2006, while teaching science at Gretna High School, I was introduced by colleagues to a very special lady, Dixie Lea Shelton, who would become my wife 17 months later.
+Though originally from the Glade Hill section of Franklin County, I have lived in Pittsylvania County for 13 years — the last 12 of them in Hurt.
+In January 2006, while teaching science at Gretna High School, I was introduced by colleagues to a very special lady, Dixie Lea Shelton, who would become my wife 17 months later.
 A lifelong native of Hurt whose family is well established here for generations, and having served three terms on council before I met her, Dixie has been a source of encouragement and inspiration for me both personally and professionally.
 My son Walter and daughter Kim are grown now, but we are always delighted by their visits.

 What is it, some would ask, that is appealing about a predominantly residential town of 1,300 people with few chain stores and embedded in a large rural county stymied by tough economics?
 In a word or two… people and community.

 Since moving to Hurt, I have taught in local schools, attended churches, joined a singing group, and otherwise engaged in the life of our community.
 It has been a great pleasure getting to know many wonderful people, practically all of whom have shown themselves gracious and welcoming.
-In all those experiences, I have observed the presence of and emphasis on certain key elements: faith, family, and community.
+In those experiences, I have observed the presence of and emphasis on certain key elements: faith, family, and community.